Last updated: 14 August 2026

 When customers ask us directly which thickness to choose, our advice generally follows this pattern, always adjusted for individual weight and budget:

-• Heavy sleepers: 10 to 12 inches, always paired with a genuinely high-density support core.
+- Heavy sleepers: 10 to 12 inches, always paired with a genuinely supportive core.

 Why Many Buyers in Awka and Anambra Visit a Showroom Before Choosing Thickness